vgarvardt/rklotz/README.md

 - [x] Get config values from os env
 - [ ] Implement Material Design Lite theme
 - [x] Write some tests
-- [ ] Cover reindex logic with tests
+- [x] Cover reindex logic with tests
 - [x] Migrate to another Web Framework (maybe echo)
 - [x] Get version from VERSION file (gb does not seem to inject ldflag into packages other than main)
-- [ ] Replace raw validation with govalidator - https://github.com/asaskevich/govalidator
 - [ ] Post attachments (at least images) support
 - [ ] Paths history with permanent redirects from old paths to new
 - [x] SemVer versioning